 I haven’t been able to play on platforms in 25 years and it’s been a blast getting up there and throwing a handful of dives.

-How far is it from Cincinnati?
+How far is White Rock Park from Cincinnati?

 Almost an hour and a half.